NREL/OpenStudio-resources/doc/Setting_up_Python.md

     pip install requests matplotlib numpy pandas seaborn jupyter lxml beautifulsoup4 df2gspread

-On Windows, the preferred alternative is to use conda, but if you insist on using regular python with pip, you may have to manually install `numpy+mkl`.
+**On Windows, the preferred alternative is to use conda**, but if you insist on using regular python with pip, you may have to manually install `numpy+mkl`.
-You can do this by downloading the correct `numpy+mkl` wheel file for your platform from https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy and then running:
+You can do this by downloading the correct `numpy+mkl` wheel file for your platform from [Gohlke's PythonLibs](https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy) and then running:

 ```
 pip install numpy-1.14.0+mkl-cp37-cp37m-win_amd64.whl